mgembree/cmpm-121-f25-d3-mattembree/README.md

 - Cells now remember their state even when scrolled off-screen
 - When players return to previously visited areas, cells maintain their modified state
 - Eliminates the "token farming" exploit from D3.B by preserving cell memory

+**Design Patterns Implemented:**

+- **Flyweight Pattern:** Unmodified cells don't consume memory - they use deterministic RNG to regenerate their initial state on-demand
+- **Memento Pattern:** Modified cells serialize their state into a Map for restoration when they scroll back into view

+### D3.D — Geolocation & Persistence (Complete)

+**Movement System:**

+- **Facade Pattern:** Movement control is abstracted behind a `MovementController` interface
+- Two implementations: `ButtonMovementController` (manual controls) and `GeolocationMovementController` (GPS-based)
+- Players can toggle between button-based and geolocation-based movement modes at runtime
+- In geolocation mode, player movement tracks real-world device movement using the browser Geolocation API

+**Game State Persistence:**

+- Game state is automatically saved to browser localStorage after each action (pickup, craft, movement)
+- State includes: player position, held token, modified cell states, win status, and movement mode
+- Players can close and reopen the page to continue from their last position
+- "New Game" button allows players to reset and start fresh